Magnesia on the Maeander: Landmarks

 The temple to Artemis is said by Vitruvius to have been built by the architect Hermogenes, in the Ionic style.
 Following a theophany of the goddess Artemis in the 3rd century B.C., the temple and the city were recognised as a place of asylia by other Greek states.

 The temples of the city would have been closed during the persecution of pagans in the late Roman Empire and little remains of either temple today.
 The site of Magnesia on the Maeander was once identified with the modern Güzelhisar; since then the ruins of a temple to Artemis were found at Inck-bazar, and the latter is considered a more likely site.

+A further important monument in Magnesia was the stadium in the south-western part of the city with a length of 185,90 meters.

 Modern excavations

 The first excavations at the archaeological site were performed during 1891 and 1893 by a German archaeological team conducted by Carl Humann, discoverer of the Pergamon Altar.
 These lasted 21 months and partially revealed the theatre, the Artemis temple, the agora, the Zeus temple and the prytaneion.
 Excavations were resumed at the site, after an interval of almost 100 years, in 1984, by Orhan Bingöl of the University of Ankara and the Turkish Ministry of Culture.

 Findings from the site are now displayed in Istanbul and Aydın, as well as in Berlin and Paris.
 Copies of the portico (pronaos) of the Zeus temple and of a bay of the Artemis temple can be visited in the Pergamonmuseum in Berlin.
 Much of the architectural remains of Magnesia were destroyed long ago by local lime burners.
 The well preserved remains of the Zeus temple have been destroyed by local residents even after Humann's excavation campaign.

 In July 2018, six Greek statues were discovered.
 Four female, one male and one with unknown gender were unearthed in the ruins of a temple of Artemis.